obirn/dotfiles/README.md

 # Vimrc
-First of all, if not done, clone the repository in the tmp folder (So that it will be deleted on reboot) `git clone git@github.com:obirn/dotfiles.git /tmp`
+First of all, if not done, clone the repository in the tmp folder (So that it will be deleted on reboot)

+`git clone git@github.com:obirn/dotfiles.git /tmp`

 Then, copy the .vimrc file in your folder:

 `cp /tmp/dotfiles/vimrc ~/.vimrc`

 Here you go, now you should have the vimrc file in your configuration.

+# i3
+Not completed yet

+# nvim
+Not completed yet